worktheclock/replit.github.io/tutorials/17-predictive-text-engine.md

 # Building a predictive text engine with Node.js

-Have you ever wondered how your phone knows what to sugggest in the autocomplete box in texts?
+Have you ever wondered how your phone knows what to suggest in the autocomplete box in texts?
 Or how Gmail suggests phrases to you?

 In this tutorial, we'll make a predictive text engine that learns by example.
 Newer text prediction engines, like [GPT3](https://en.wikipedia.org/wiki/GPT-3) use neural networks, but we'll use more standard coding for this project.